 This analysis covers a comprehensive range of biological materials.

-The primary engine driving the biopreservation market growth is the regenerative medicine revolution.
-As the FDA and EMA approve more cell and gene therapies, the demand for clinical-grade biopreservation soars.
-A single dose of a CAR-T therapy requires a flawless cold chain; any temperature excursion renders a $400,000 treatment useless.
+The primary engine for growth is the Regenerative Medicine Revolution.
+With the FDA and EMA approving more cell and gene therapies (such as CAR-T), the demand for clinical-grade Biopreservation has soared.
+A single dose of cell therapy requires a flawless cold chain; any temperature deviation can render a $400,000 treatment useless.

 Additionally, Stability Issues remain a technical plague; cell viability often drops during the freeze-thaw cycle due to ice crystal formation (recrystallization).
 This physical limitation restricts the shelf-life and utility of sensitive samples like oocytes and iPSCs.